 More information about French at A level

 From performing Romeo and Juliet in French to organising immersive foreign language trips each year, Monmouth School for Girls’ MFL department is constantly exploring new ways of making languages more exciting.

 A cross-curricular approach always brings the language to life.
 Our girls have performed in an original show, Vorsprung durch Dance, created as a joint project between the MFL and Dance departments.

 As well as taking part in our well-established Nuremburg exchange, which takes place in the October half-term, German students have the opportunity to visit Berlin with the History department.

 The three day Christmas market visit to Aachen and Cologne for pupils in Year 9 is always a popular option in early December.
-In July this year, senior school pupils will be visiting Vienna for the first time to see its palaces and art galleries.

 In school, there are extension classes available in each language for pupils who would like to deepen their knowledge and understanding of the language.

-Girls studying GCSEs and AS/A levels in each language are welcome to attend lunchtime sessions for extra help.
+Girls studying GCSEs and A levels in each language are welcome to attend lunchtime sessions for extra help.
 An individual or small-group approach often makes a significant difference in consolidating pupils’ understanding and confidence.

 Inter-school debates in the target language are becoming increasingly popular.
 Senior school pupils enjoy the challenge of discussing a wide variety of topics, including the benefits and negative sides to television or the future of nuclear energy.